| Competition

 problems they seek to address.
 Agencies should develop appropriate

+systems to filter out spurious complaints.
 4.2.2 Right to be advised of progress and reasons for decisions.

 Those who bring matters to the attention of the competition authority